Rate-Splitting Multiple Access for Semantic-Aware Networks: an Age of Incorrect Information Perspective: Numerical Results

 \section{Numerical Results}

-In this section, we analyse the performance of the proposed algorithm and compare the performance of RSMA with that of SDMA by numerical results.
-We note that SDMA is special case of RSMA when we do not allocate any power to the common stream $s_{c}$ and encode $W_{k}$ into $s_{k}$.
+We analyse the performance of the proposed algorithm and compare the performance of RSMA with that of SDMA by numerical results.
+SDMA is special case of RSMA when we do not allocate any power to the common stream $s_{c}$ and encode $W_{k}$ into $s_{k}$.
 We use CVX toolbox in MATLAB to solve \eqref{eqn:formulation_final} in Algorithm~\ref{alg:algorithm} \cite{cvx2008}.
-We set $\epsilon=10^{-4}$ for the stopping condition of the algorithm.
-We use $I_{k}=I$, $\forall k \in \mathcal{K}$, throughout all simulations.
-The random process $X_{t,k}$ is modelled as a discrete-time white Gaussian noise with unit variance and independent for all users.
+We use $\epsilon=10^{-4}$, $M=20$, and $I_{k}=I$, $\forall k \in \mathcal{K}$, throughout all simulations.
+The random process $X_{t,k}$ and $\widehat{X}_{t,k}$ are modelled as a discrete-time white Gaussian noise with unit variance and independent for all users \footnote{We note that when a user is scheduled for transmission, {i.e}, $c_{k}+R_{k} \geq I_{k}$, its update $X_{t,k}$ is successfully transmitted (and successfully decoded) as mentioned in Section III, however, the transceiver algorithms that are used to achieve this rate, such as modulation and coding schemes, equalizer and decoder architectures are out of the scope of this work.}.